gaf3/cnc-forge/Input.md

 }
 ```

 You can also pull titles from an API with options.
-Check out [Options](/Options.md)
+Check out [Options](/Options.md) for more,

 ## multi